asejouk/zachmoshe.com/_drafts/random-polygons.markdown

 ## A Nice Observation on the Expression

-If we look on this expression in [Desmos](https://www.desmos.com/calculator/ra8wgehfnm) and play with the slider for *N* we can see that although the number of block expression depends on both *N* and *p*, when we increase *N*, the value for relatively large p's (\\( 0.5 \le p \le 1.0 \\)) doesn't change at all.
+If we look on this expression in [Desmos](https://www.desmos.com/calculator/ra8wgehfnm) and play with the slider for *N* we can see that although the expression depends on both *N* and *p*, when we increase *N*, the value for relatively large p's (\\( 0.5 \le p \le 1.0 \\)) doesn't change at all.

 This is a nice observation and we could have actually expected to get something like it.
 If *p* is large, the chances for a lot of adjacent separators to be missing and create a large block are negligible, so blocks tend to be small, and by that - not bounded by the grid size.
 The thing that limits the block size (for large p's) is the probability for a separator and not the hard limit of the grid itself.
 This of course wont hold for a grid of 3x3 but we don't look on those cases anyway..

 # Performance of the Grid Expression

-Here, I've plotted the actual average block size (on 20 iterations) and the estimated one for all p's and several N's.
-We could already expect that the estimated bock size won't change much between N's but here we can see that the actual block size also stays pretty constant (by *p*).
+Here, I plotted the actual average block size (on 20 iterations) and the estimated one for all p's and several N's.
+From the previous section, we could already expect that the estimated block size won't change much between N's but here we can see that the actual block size also stays pretty constant.

 As we've said before, the second assumption we've made (about the block's shape) doesn't hold in reality.
 We can clearly see it now with the much higher error than in the cyclic assumption we've tested before.
-We can also notice that the error is not random over *p*.
+It's also clear that the error is not random over *p*.
 We should therefore suspect that this is an error due to bias in the model and not variance.
 That makes sense.
 We've limited our model to make it simpler.
 The price to pay now is that the estimation isn't accurate, but again - we're not trying to get to a 100% mathematical proof but to solve a problem we had, and for that - I believe this expression is enough.

 ![Actual vs. Estimated Grid Block Size](/assets/article_images/random-polygons/actual-vs-estimated-grid-block-size.png)